-The Simplified Rate Case (SRC) is a simple and convenient way for municipal utilities that meet specific criteria to increase water and sewer rates.
+The Simplified Rate Case (SRC) is a simple and convenient way for municipal utilities that meet specific criteria to increase water rates.
 This process provides an inflationary type increase that helps utilities maintain revenue continuity.
 Customers may benefit from a utility using the SRC process to provide smaller, more frequent rate increases.
 The SRC process includes a SRC application and a notice to customers but does not require a public hearing.

 Qualifying for a SRC

 A water utility must meet three criteria in order to be eligible for an SRC.

 - If the SRC increase is granted, the utility’s earned rate of return must not exceed the Commission’s annually updated benchmark rate of return.

 - Alternatively, if the SRC increase is granted, the utility’s annual net operating income must not exceed six percent of its annual operating and maintenance expenses.

 - If the utility’s present rates were authorized in a conventional rate case, the rates must have been in effect for at least a full annual reporting cycle, which is a calendar year.
 The utility must have filed the annual report that covers this calendar year with the Commission so the earned rate of return can be reviewed.

 - If the utility’s present rates were authorized in an SRC, the rates must have been in effect for at least 12 months.

 Water utilities file for a simplified rate case at